Arielv1/django-urlshortener/README.txt

         by date (essentialy a timeout).
     - Another possible problem is integer overflow with incrementing the number of times a url had been clicked.
+    - Added posgresql integration instead of the default sqlite, changing between them is as simple as commenting in settings.py the configuration of postgresql and uncommenting the default configuration for sqlite.